imrrahul/wikigenomes_version2/README.md

 to the curation effort and integrates the knowledge into Wikidata, enabling it to be accessed by anyone without restriction.

 ##For more details visit -

 https://pdfs.semanticscholar.org/f620/f8e3b5725eb0360ed5ea3fc06a510fc95bc6.pdf?_ga=2.8400053.1272522377.1550382942-385819771.1550382942

+Here, we describe WikiGenomes (www.wikigenomes. org), the first domain-specific application built on Wikidata, tailored to the needs of biomedical researchers.
+WikiGenomes is a Web application that is designed and built to allow the genomic researcher to contribute to curating the knowledge they are discovering.
+It facilitates both the consumption and community curation of genomic data in Wikidata, extending the reach of the biocuration effort deeper into the long tail of sequenced genomes